Data Readout¶

 Explicitly calling

-allows freeing up memory early if there will be no call toxtdc4_read()
+xtdc4_acknowledgeallows freeing up memory early if there will be no call toxtdc4_read()anytime soon.Note

 After acknowledging a packet, it becomes immediately invalid.
 It is immediately unsafe to attempt accessing its content.